rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrade.md

 Persistent volumes for notebooks are cluster-level resources, although the volume claims are in the user-level namespaces.
 However, the Velero custom resources that represent volume backups live in the `velero` namespace.
 We do not want to restore the entire `velero` namespace later, as that would include volumes from Velero pods.

 So, we will annotate the volumes we want to back up.
-For each persistent volume, run this command:
+For each persistent volume that uses EFS or FSx, run this command:

 ```bash
 kubectl -n <namespace> annotate pod/<pod name> backup.velero.io/backup-volumes=<volume name>